 <ESA_QUESTION_ESG_11>

+A consequence of this proposal is that Article 8 and 9 SFDR products that make investments with social objectives would have to indicate whether they invest in activities aligned with the EU taxonomy.
+Since their prime focus is not environmentally sustainable investments, they may have to display very low alignment with the EU Taxonomy as long as no social Taxonomy is developed.
+Article 9 and Article 8 products having some share of sustainable investments will have investments that are required to meet the DNSH principle of Article 2(17) SFDR.
+However, satisfying the DNSH principle for environmental matters may not amount to making a Significant Contribution (SC) as defined under the Taxonomy.

-The proposal has as consequence that Article 8 and 9 SFDR products that make investments with social objectives would have to indicate whether they invest in activities aligned with the EU taxonomy.
-Products pursuing or promoting solely the social aspect, leaving apart the environmental objective or characteristics, would be required to tick the box “in activities not aligned with the EU Taxonomy”.
-Although this seems very logical since social objectives or characteristics are not covered by the Taxonomy, this may mis-lead some uninformed investors that would interpret this unticked box as a product of lesser quality.
+Products pursuing or promoting solely the social aspect, would be required to tick the box “in activities not aligned with the EU Taxonomy”.
+This may mis-lead some uninformed investors that would interpret this unticked box as a product of lesser quality.
 For simplicity and transparency purposes, we suggest reviewing the templates to allow FMPs to indicate whether their products pursue social, environmental or both objectives/ characteristics.
+In practical terms, the following box could be added below:

+“in activities not aligned with the EU Taxonomy”

+but promoting/pursuing social characteristics/ objectives

 Following these reviewed templates, the Taxonomy alignment boxes should only be ticked for FMP that have (partly or fully) environmental objectives/ characteristics.

 <ESA_QUESTION_ESG_11>